-To Dehumidify the Interior
+Dehumidify the Interior

 Air conditioning, as it cools, removes moisture from the air.
-When used in combination with the heater, it makes the interior warm and dry.
+When used in combination with the heater, it makes the interior warm and dry and can prevent the windows from fogging up.

 - 1. Turn the fan on.

 - 2. Turn on the air conditioning.

-- 3. Select 🗱 and fresh air mode.
+- 3. Select and fresh air mode.

 - 4. Adjust the temperature to your preference.

-This setting is suitable for all driving conditions whenever the outside temperature is above $32^{\circ}$ F ( $0^{\circ}$ C).
+This setting is suitable for all driving conditions whenever the outside temperature is above 32°F (0°C).